PDC Energy (PDCE) Q1 2017 Results - Earnings Call Transcript

 Scott J. Reasoner - PDC Energy, Inc.

-On the left hand side of the slide, you can see that we had 43 turned-in-line in the first quarter.
-And I'll point out that 29 of those were in March, which, as Bart indicated, has set us you up for a strong start to the second quarter.
+On the left hand side of the slide, you can see that we had 43 turn-in-lines in the first quarter.
+And I'll point out that 29 of those were in March, which as Bart indicated, has set us you up for a strong start to the second quarter.
 Lastly, on the right hand side of this slide, you can see the breakdown of our 36 spuds for the quarter, 29 in Wattenberg and 7 in the Delaware.

-Slide 7 gives a bit more color on our quarterly production and LOE.
+Slide 7 gives a bit more color on a quarterly production and LOE.
 As I just mentioned, quarterly production increased by approximately 4% from the fourth quarter of 2016.
 Production came in ahead of our internal expectations and we anticipate a pretty steady quarterly growth profile through the remainder of the year.

 We have two pads of recently turned-in-line SRL wells that utilize our new completion design of 170 feet between stages and we are testing 140 foot stage spacing, as well as our new flowback techniques.
 This is similar to what we used as the basis for the increases to the XRL and MRL type curves announced at Analyst Day.

-These pads, the Schaumburg and Chestnuts (8:07) are the first SRLs to be completed with this method and we are encouraged by the early results.
+These pads, the Schaumburg and Chestnuts, are the first SRLs to be completed with this method and we are encouraged by the early results.
 I'll point out that our LOE per Boe continues to benefit from the leverage of our increased production and overall cost management.
 We expect this to continue to improve as our production increases throughout the year.
 Great work all around from the operations team this quarter.

 Just a few things to go over on slide 8.
 First, our capital investment for the quarter totaled $200 million with approximately two-thirds of this coming from the Wattenberg.
 From an activity standpoint, we have just added our fourth Wattenberg rig.
-You will also see that we have an overlap of a fourth rig in the Delaware through about September as the contract rolls off later this year.
-At which point, our plan is to run three rigs through the end of 2017.
+You will also see that we have an overlap of a fourth rig in the Delaware through about September as a contract rolls off later this year, at which point our plan is to run three rigs through the end of 2017.

 On the right hand side, you can see our anticipated cost structure for both basins.
-In the Delaware, I'll note that we've had some early startup costs as we've gotten up to speed, but are confident in the cost structure shown as we dial-in our performance.
+In the Delaware, I'll note that we've had some early startup costs as we've gotten up to speed, but are confident in the cost structure shown as we dial in our performance.

 I'll spend a minute on slide 9, as much of this was covered a few weeks ago at Analyst Day.
 As a reminder, the graph you see here is of our Kersey area.
-This area is approximately 30,000 Middle Core acres that is planned as our primary focus for the next several years.
+This area is approximately 30,000 middle core acres that is planned as our primary focus for the next several years.

 Shown on the top left of the slide are our current type curves.
 Our upgraded MRL and XRL type curves now stand at 800,000 barrels of oil equivalent and 1.1 million barrels of oil equivalent, respectively.
-You can see the spud and turned-in-line count by lateral length.
+You can see the spud and turn-in-line count by lateral length.
 Not shown here are the SRL pads that I mentioned earlier.

 We like what we are seeing from these wells, but with limited production data, it is a bit early to present the results.
 So, we will be sure to update accordingly in our coming presentations.
 We've shown the LDS and Connie project several times now.
 At this point, these wells and all of our XRL and MRL wells will be compared to our updated type curve profiles.

 On slide 10, you can see the basis for the new type curves and how we expect these projects to perform economically.
 On the top of the slide, you can see our SRL, MRL and XRL curves in the black lines of each graph.
 The blue lines represent wells with our new completion design, while the grey lines are wells with the 2016 design.
-Economically, our Wattenberg projects are expected to deliver estimated rates of return greater than 100% with the extremely competitive F&D costs.
+Economically, our Wattenberg projects are expected to deliver estimated rates of return greater than 100% with extremely competitive F&D costs.

 Moving to slide 11, we have a summary of our Delaware operations for the first quarter.
 We have seven spuds and three turned-in-lines averaging 98% working interest.
 In our Eastern area, we are very encouraged by the early production from our 10,000-foot Kenosha well.
 This is the first XRL for this area.
 And while it hasn't reached peak production, it's currently averaging approximately 2,100 barrels of oil equivalent per day, of which over 50% is oil.
 And this volume is a two phase production volume.